 In order to do a quick test, I used Finder, selected Go from the menu bar and then Connect to Server...
-In the Server address, I entered afp:// which presented me with a simplistic error message.
+In the Server address, I entered afp://

 The problem is Apple decided to drop support for DHCAST128 in favour of DHX2.
 Unfortunately I couldn't find a prebuilt package for OpenSuSE with DHX2 compiled so I had to do it myself.
 The process is relatively simple in itself, grab a copy of 2.2 beta4 from sourceforge, unpack it and run configure.
 Assuming you have the basic requirements this should complete and present you with a summary.